agarrigu/dotfiles/README.md

 ❯ dotfiles checkout

+For first push in new system

+❯ dotfiles push --set-upstream origin main

 If you already have some of the dotfiles present, you will see this error.

 error: The following untracked working tree files would be overwritten by checkout: